jessepav/libgdx-wiki-old/Textures,-textureregion-and-spritebatch.md

 1. The `druidTexture` is declared.
 This will be the decoded image from the hard disk or SD card.
 2. The `SpriteBatch` which will be used to display the `druidTexture` onto the screen.
 3. The texture is created.
 The file `druid.png` found in the asset (see [FileModule internal file]) directory is loaded, decoded and uploaded to the GPU and is ready to be used by OpenGL.
 Note that image format needs to be supported (.jpg, .png or .bmp).
 On OpenGL 1.0 the width and height of a texture had to always be power of two (POT), they didn't have to be equal though, so 64x32 pixels is fine.
-Even though LibGDX now uses OpenGL ES 2.0, it's still a good practice to use POT textures, for some features (e.g. texture wrapping) might not be supported for non-POT texture sizes.
+Even though libGDX now uses OpenGL ES 2.0, it's still a good practice to use POT textures, for some features (e.g. texture wrapping) might not be supported for non-POT texture sizes.
 Also, in practice, a non-POT sized texture will use the same amount of memory as the nearest bigger POT size.
 5. As pointed out earlier, the `SpriteBatch` is instructed to receive commands.
 6. The first command is issued.
 It tells `SpriteBatch` to draw the the texture (`druidTexture`) to the position X=100, Y=100.
 7. The `SpriteBatch` is notified that no more commands will be issued and can proceed to process the batch of commands it received, which currently consists of the single draw instruction.